“Should I Go to Medical School?” 3 Ways to Test if Medical School Is the Right Choice for You

 At some point, most would-be doctors question if they should go to medical school.
 The medical school application process is extremely competitive, expensive, lengthy, and challenging.

-As you look around to your peers and classmates going into the workforce, becoming entrepreneurs, or going to a graduate school that requires far less of a commitment than four years (not including residency training), have you questioned your decision to go to medical school?
-Have you caught yourself asking whether the effort is worth it?
+As you look around to your peers and classmates going into the workforce, becoming entrepreneurs, or going to a graduate school that requires far less of a commitment than four years (not including residency training), have you thought and asked “should I go to medical school?”
+Or caught yourself asking whether the effort is worth it?

 Remember: slogging through an organic chemistry lab and advanced physics class are necessary hurdles to your ultimate career choice, but it is unlikely to be a part of your day-to-day once you complete your training.
 The rigorous pre-med curriculum is more a test of your aptitude and stamina to complete med school than it is a preparation to practice medicine.
 Keeping your eye on the prize and remembering what lights your fire – whether that’s patient care, clinical research, or academics – can help you make it through the tough parts of getting to your goal.

 2. How Can I Confirm if My Beliefs and Reasons are True or Good Enough to go to Medical School?

 Step 2 is validation.